 - Gently floss around the affected tooth to remove trapped debris.

 These measures may provide temporary relief, but they do not address the underlying cause.
+If your symptoms continue or worsen, it may be time to seek Emergency Dental Treatment rather than waiting it out.

 Emergency Warning Signs You Should Never Ignore